marksherriff/vampiregames/syllabus.md

 As your professor and as a person, know that I care about you and your well-being and stand ready to provide support and resources as I can.
 As a faculty member, I am a responsible employee, which means that I am required by University policy and by federal law to report certain kinds of conduct that you report to me to the University's Title IX Coordinator.
 The Title IX Coordinator's job is to ensure that the reporting student receives the resources and support that they need, while also determining whether further action is necessary to ensure survivor safety and the safety of the University community.

-## Frequently Asked Questions

-__Q: Can we pick our own teams?__
-A: No.  There are solid, pedagogical reasons to have randomly assigned teams.
-Also, the purpose of this class is to learn about how to work together with others on a project.
-If you are already friends, then that negates that part of the learning objectives.